-7. Open Space and Landscaping/Trees
+8. Open Space and Landscaping/Trees

 Full details of proposed landscaping have been submitted.
-This has been assessed and the potential loss of protected, category A and B trees has been raised with the agent.
+This has been assessed and the increased loss of protected, category A and B trees over and above that envisaged in the parameters plan has been raised with the developer.